 You will need a federal employer identification number (FEIN or EIN) to navigate your nonprofit’s finances (such as opening a bank account) and to apply for 501(c)(3) tax-exempt status with the IRS.
-After incorporating with the state, you can get an EIN on the IRS website or by phone.
+After incorporating with the state, you can get an EIN by applying through the IRS website, by fax, or by mail.
 You can also bypass dealing with the IRS altogether by adding our convenient EIN service when you hire Northwest.

 Hold Your Organizational Meeting and Adopt Bylaws

 Yes, your nonprofit needs to create and adopt corporate bylaws.
 Your nonprofit should adopt its bylaws at its organizational meeting (the first official meeting after incorporating with the state) because you’ll need them to open a bank account and to apply for 501(c)(3) federal tax-exempt status with the IRS.

 Bylaws are basically the contract your nonprofit makes with itself.
 Your nonprofit’s bylaws will lay out, for example, how long someone can serve as a director, what the individual officer’s responsibilities are, and so on.
 The more questions of this kind get answered in advance in your nonprofit’s bylaws, the better.
 Think of your bylaws as your nonprofit’s internal rules.

 It isn’t easy to write effective bylaws, but Northwest can help.
 When you hire Northwest, you can use our adaptable template for writing nonprofit bylaws, as well as numerous other free nonprofit forms, to help you get started.

 Will My Wyoming Nonprofit Be Tax Exempt?